 Divers and photographers who are looking for a unique experience with a philanthropic component will also find our offering as a culmination of these desires.

-Amateur and professional photographers looking to expand their client offerings to include underwater maternity, couple and/or wedding shots will find this course to cover precisely the skills they need.
+Amateur and professional photographers and models looking to expand their portfolios to include underwater imagery will find this course to cover precisely the skills they need.

-Scuba-divers who are interested in learning the art of photographing subjects other than marine life underwater will find this masterclass as one of the only available with a focus on human portraiture.
+This course is open to anyone, including complete beginners, who are interested in learning the art of photographing, or being the, subjects.
+Students will find this masterclass as one of the only available with a focus on human portraiture.

 You’ll be staying for five beautiful nights in the quiet, authentic Mexican ambiance of Casa Tulum, complete with private swimming pools, A/C, wifi, laundry, and a serene natural setting.
 The hotel is situated right in the heart of Tulum, with free bikes, you can enjoy all that the town has to offer.